OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-4691.md

 # Event ID 4691: Indirect access to an object was requested.

 ## Description
-Event ID 4691: Indirect access to an object was requested.
+This event indicates that indirect access to an object was requested.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|